HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/Abbreviations.md

 # Abbreviations #
 Various abbreviations more or less related to the project.

+**IP**
+Internet Protocol
+Important commonly used protocol for Internet communication.
+Provides functionality for routing and relaying of datagrams across network boundaries.

 **PCB**
 Protocol Control Block